 At UUCJ, our mission is to be an inclusive ministry, encouraging the educational and spiritual growth of its members and the greater community.

 When we “split-the-plate,” we donate half of all the non-pledge cash that is collected during the Sunday offertory.
-For the month of February, we will Split the Plate 50/50 with the Will County Humane Society , Will County’s original no-kill shelter.
-They’ve been serving the area for over 40 years with a single purpose, provide a safe haven for homeless pets and help them find their forever home.
+For the month of April, we will Split the Plate 50/50 with the UUSC Blue Bucket Campaign.

 If you prefer to make a donation by check, you may do so by indicating “split-the-plate” on the memo line of your check.
 In doing so the entire amount of the check you have written to UUCJ will be given to that month’s recipient.
 You are also welcome to indicate a “split-the-plate” dollar amount on the memo line of the check you have written to UUCJ.

 In doing so, the amount you have indicated will be given to that month’s recipient and the rest will be a UUCJ donation.

 Here are the presenters coming up over the next weeks:

 April 19, 2015 Rev. Bill Gupton